Dambakk/gad/README.md

 | #008000 	| img    	| iOS-type 	| Java-type    	|

 Edit the imageParser/colorTypes.ini file to add your own colors and corresponding elements to be generated.

+**NB** There must be at least one white pixel between each element, unless the elements are nested.